 When you first learn you are pregnant, it’s important to contact an NHS professional as soon as possible.
-This is to make sure that you receive maternity care that takes account of all your health needs and preferences.

 You can book an appointment directly with your community midwife as soon as you know you are pregnant.
 Your GP surgery will be able to put you in touch with your community midwife.

 If you have special health needs, your midwife, GP or other doctors may take shared responsibility for your maternity care.